 us?
 Well, the class-based approach tells us clearly that

-with the Int which we've got stored in StateT
+with the Int which we've got stored in StateT.
+We're not

 allowed to do IO or check Options in there without adding it to the